 This book is the first to deal with the work and legacy of Heinrich as a whole, based on a unique richness of material and approaching the matter from several (new) angles.
 It also reflects on Heinrich’s relevance for today’s safety science and practice.

 Table of Contents

-1. Introduction 2.
+1. Introductions 2.
 A biography 3.
-Heinrich’s work - general overview and main themes 4.
-Historical background and context 5.
-A scientific approach 6.
-The economics of safety 7.
-Causation 8.
-The role of the worker 9.
-The role of management 10.
-The triangle and reacting on weak signals 11.
-Safety management 12.
-Other main themes 13.
+Heinrich’s work 4.
+A scientific approach 5.
+The economics of safety 6.
+Accidents are caused 7.
+The human element 8.
+The role of management 9.
+The triangle 10.
+Other main themes 11.
 Heinrich in the 21st century

 Carsten Busch has studied Mechanical Engineering, Safety, and Human Factors.
 He has over 25 years of experience in Safety and Quality Management at various levels in organisations ranging from railway to oil & gas to police in The Netherlands, the United Kingdom, and Norway.
 He is professionally active on various forums, owner of mindtherisk.com, tutor at Lund University Human Factors and System Safety programme, and author of Safety Myth 101, Veiligheidsfabels 1–2–3, and If You Can’t Measure It… Maybe You Shouldn’t.
 His main research interests include the history of knowledge development and discourse in safety.